rajgoel/course-machine-learning/08-lecture/slides.md

 ### State variables

-The set of state variables $S_t$ comprises all variables required to describe the state of a system at time $t$.
+The set of state variables $S_t$ comprises all variables required to describe the state of a system at (the end of) time $t$.

 > [!NOTE]
 > The term **time** does not necessarily represent clock time and can also be understood as a metaphor for step.